healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 ---
 layout: post
-title: Schema.org Introduction
+title: HealthSchema.org Introduction
 ---

 Schema.org
 -----

 Everything on the Internet starts with Search.

-Searching the Internet used to be based on satistical page ranks and keyword matches, with no notion what any of the keywords mean.
-This generated hundreds of thousands of results per search - or "Google Guess"  - with no understanding of the meaning or intent of the search.
+A Google search used to be based on satistical page ranks and keyword matches, and generated hundreds of thousands of results per search.
+Google had no understanding of what was actually meant or intent of the search.
+This was Google Guess.
+It was up to the individual to sift through these results for the one intended.

+Today, Google and other large knowledge organizations use knowlegebases (based on everything in Wikipedia, and much more) and  know what real world things entities are.

-The Internet search giants (Google, Bing, Yahoo,...) now use to a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide a clear, unambigous structure and definition for information on the Internet.
-This enables "Google Know" and exact, meaningful answers to questions.
+To support the next generation of Internet search, all the Internet search giants adopted a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide clear, unambigous structure and definition for information on the Internet.

 Over a trillion web searches each year now leverage Schema.org's schema, providing exact, meaningful results for information requested.
 In this role providing meaning to data on the web, Schema.org is the most frequently linked data resource.

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).

-What about Healthcare data?
+But what about Healthcare data?

 ----
 Health data remains locked behind the *tens of thousands of unique proprietary schemes* of each source health information system.

 What about interoperability standards?
 Doesn't that solve the problem?

-Healthcare data standards are designed by committees of experts behind closed doors rather than by the patients or physicians who actually need this information.
-Each health standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize the standard to assure organizational sustainability.
+Healthcare data standards are designed by committees of experts behind closed doors (aka "Wizards")  rather than by the patients or physicians who actually need this information.

+Each health standards organization has different agendas, goals, and procedures they need to support, not least of which is to monetize their special standard to assure organizational sustainability.

-Some of these organizations have been in sustainment mode for over three decades - predating the existence of personal computers, let alone the Internet and its vastly distributed, dynamic information network.
+Some of these organizations have been in sustainment mode for over three decades - predating the existence of Internet and its vastly distributed, dynamic information network.

-Each healthcare data standards is its own silo, with
+Each healthcare data standard is its own silo, with

 * different release schedules  (weekly, monthly, quarterly, annually, or once a decade)
 * different and proprietary formats (dating over 25 years old)